jafrank88/CaseStrainer/README.md

 CaseStrainer analyzes legal documents to identify case citations that may be hallucinated (i.e., non-existent or fabricated).
 It uses multiple methods to verify citations:

-1. **API-based verification**: Checks citations against the CourtListener database
+1. **CourtListener API integration**: Checks citations against the CourtListener database for accurate verification
+2. **Automatic citation extraction**: Identifies and extracts legal citations from documents using pattern matching
-2. **Local PDF search**: Searches for citations in local PDF folders
+3. **Local PDF search**: Searches for citations in local PDF folders
-3. **Summary comparison**: Generates and compares multiple summaries of each citation using LangSearch or OpenAI APIs to detect inconsistencies
+4. **Summary comparison**: Generates and compares multiple summaries of each citation using LangSearch or OpenAI APIs to detect inconsistencies

 ## Features

 - Web interface for uploading and analyzing documents
-- Word add-in for direct integration with Microsoft Word
+- CourtListener API integration for accurate citation verification
+- Automatic extraction of legal citations from documents
 - Support for multiple file formats (DOCX, PDF, TXT)
+- Batch processing of multiple citations in a single document
 - Configurable analysis parameters
 - Detailed results with confidence scores and similarity metrics
 - Collapsible summaries for each citation
 - Local PDF search option for offline use
+- Real-time progress updates during analysis

 ## Installation